Portfolio choice, portfolio liquidation, and portfolio transition under drift uncertainty: Introduction

 \section{Introduction}

-The theory of portfolio selection started in 1952 with the seminal paper \cite{markowitz1952portfolio} of Markowitz.\footnote{Markowitz was awarded the Nobel Prize in 1990 for his work.
-For a brief history of portfolio theory, see \cite{markowitz1999early}.} In this paper, Markowitz considered the problem of an agent who wishes to build a portfolio with the maximum possible level of expected return, given a limit level of variance.
-He then coined the concept of efficient portfolio and described how to find/compute such portfolios.
+The modern theory of portfolio selection started in 1952 with the seminal paper \cite{markowitz1952portfolio} of Markowitz.\footnote{Markowitz was awarded the Nobel Prize in 1990 for his work.
+For a brief history of portfolio theory, see \cite{markowitz1999early}.} In his paper, Markowitz considered the problem of an agent who wishes to build a portfolio with the maximum possible level of expected return, given a limit level of variance.
+He then coined the concept of efficient portfolio and described how to find such portfolios.
 Markowitz paved the way for studying theoretically the optimal portfolio choice of risk-averse agents.
-A few years after Markowitz's paper, Tobin published indeed his famous research work on agents' liquidity preferences and the separation theorem (see \cite{tobin1958liquidity}), which is based on the ideas developed by Markowitz.
-A few years later, in the sixties, Treynor, Sharpe, Lintner, and Mossin introduced independently the Capital Asset Pricing Model (CAPM) which is also built on top of Markowitz's ideas.
-The ubiquitous notions of $\alpha$ and $\beta$ owe a lot therefore to Markowitz's modern portfolio theory.\\
+A few years after Markowitz's paper, Tobin published indeed his famous research work on the liquidity preferences of agents and the separation theorem (see \cite{tobin1958liquidity}), which is based on the ideas developed by Markowitz.
+A few years later, in the sixties, Treynor, Sharpe, Lintner, and Mossin introduced independently the Capital Asset Pricing Model (CAPM) which is also built on top of the ideas of Markowitz.
+The ubiquitous notions of $\alpha$ and $\beta$ owe a lot therefore to Markowitz modern portfolio theory.\\

-Although initially written within a mean-variance optimization framework, the so-called Markowitz's problem can also be written within the Von Neumann-Morgenstern expected utility framework.
-This was for instance done by Samuelson and Merton (see \cite{merton1969lifetime,merton1971optimum,samuelson1969lifetime}), who, in addition, generalized Markowitz's problem by extending the initial one-period approach to a multi-period one.
+Although initially written within a mean-variance optimization framework, the so-called Markowitz problem can also be written within the Von Neumann-Morgenstern expected utility framework.
+This was for instance done by Samuelson and Merton (see \cite{merton1969lifetime,merton1971optimum,samuelson1969lifetime}), who, in addition, generalized Markowitz problem by extending the initial one-period framework to a multi-period one.
 Samuelson did it in discrete time, whereas Merton did it in continuous time.
 It is noteworthy that they both embedded the intertemporal portfolio choice problem into a more general optimal investment/consumption problem.\footnote{This problem in continuous time is now referred to as Merton's problem.}\\